 - Fostering a culture of inclusivity at the University

 All members of the University community are eligible to be nominated for the awards.
 This includes students, faculty, staff, retirees, alumni and volunteers.
 Persons outside of the University (who contribute to the advancement of human rights at the University) may also be nominated.
-The call for 2018 nominations is now closed.

 Should you have any questions, or require this information in an alternate format, please contact: firstname.lastname@example.org